joyent/triton-kbmapi/docs/index.md

 }
 ```

-Where `targets` is the collection of CNs which need to be updated, `completed` is the list of those we're already done with, `wip` are the ones we're modifying right now and `taskids` are the CNAPI's provided `taskid` for each one of the CNs included in `wip` so we can check progress of such tasks using CNAPI. `locked_by` should be the UUID of the process which is currently orchestrating the transition.
+Where `targets` is the collection of CNs which need to be updated, `completed`
+is the list of those we're already done with, `wip` are the ones we're
+modifying right now and `taskids` are the CNAPI's provided `taskid` for each
+one of the CNs included in `wip` so we can check progress of such tasks using

-We need to provide a way to check for stale processes leaving a transition locked.
-Having a way to periodically check for such processes sanity would be ideal.
-Looking for moray's `_mtime_` for the transition object and compare against a default timeout would be a fine starting point.
+CNAPI. `locked_by` is the UUID of the `kbmtr` process which is currently
+orchestrating the transition.

 ## End-points